mvolkmann/blog/src/python/seaborn.md

 ![lmplot](/blog/assets/seaborn-21-lmplot.png)

+This shows that `mpg` has improved more rapidly for 4 cylinder cars than for cars with more cylinders.

 To show separate plots for each unique value of a given column, add the `col` argument set to that column name.
+For example, the following renders a separate plot for each value found in the `cylinders` column.

 ```python
 sns.lmplot(data=subset_df, x='model_year', y='mpg', hue='cylinders', col='cylinders')